Stow-on-the-wold, Cotswolds

 What to do in the Cotswolds

 Why go?
-It’s hard to sum-up why Sudeley Castle is so worth a visit in just a few words, but here we go.
-Firstly, this place is absolutely dripping in history: Richard III used it as a base in the War of the Roses, it was one of Henry VIII’s royal residences, and his sixth wife Katherine Parr is buried here, and it was the venue for Queen Elizabeth I’s celebrations after defeating the Spanish Armada.
-If these walls could talk, eh?
-But it’s not just a place with a fascinating past – Sudeley is a really fun spot to take the family, and the outdoor area is home to an award-winning adventure play fort, with levels, slides, bridges and hideaway holes.
+It’s tricky to sum up why Sudeley Castle is so worth visiting in a few words, but here goes.
+This place is absolutely steeped in history: Richard III used it as a base during the War of the Roses; it was one of Henry VIII’s royal residences; his sixth wife, Katherine Parr, is buried here; and it was where Queen Elizabeth I celebrated after defeating the Spanish Armada.
+If these walls could talk!
+But it’s not just about history — Sudeley is a fantastic family spot, with an award-winning outdoor adventure play fort featuring levels, slides, bridges, and hideaway holes.

 2. Sip on a locally-brewed pint at Cotswold Lakes Brew Co.

 What is it?
-A brewery and tap room with its community at the forefront.
+A brewery and taproom that puts community front and centre.

 Advertising